games-on-whales/wolfmanager/docs/README.md

-# WolfUI Documentation
+# WolfManager Documentation

 ## Overview

-This directory contains comprehensive documentation for the WolfUI project.
+This directory contains comprehensive documentation for the WolfManager project.

 ## Directory Structure